Harry Truman and the “Santa Fe” Division

 Capt.
 Truman’s In-Theater Identity Card

-(Courtesy of the WWI Centennial Commission)
+(Courtesy of the National Park Service)

 The 35th saw fighting during its deployment in the Vosges, where the men of Battery D enjoyed their first taste of combat “until the Germans “began to fire back.”
 However, despite his inexperience with combat, Truman rallied his troops and motivated them through their baptism of fire.